southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Parties must hold themselves as married to friends and family.

-Some states have an additional cohabitation requirement for common law relationships, ranging from a few months to up to seven years.
+Some states have an additional cohabitation requirement for common law relationships, ranging from a few months to up to 7 years.

-Note: Cohabitation agreements may offer a solution to non-married persons living together in South Dakota.
-Such agreements can serve as enforceable contracts, defining the rules for domestic living arrangements.
+Cohabitation agreements may offer a solution to non-married persons living together in South Dakota.
+Such agreements may serve as enforceable contracts, defining the rules for domestic living arrangements.
 However, they do not provide the same rights as married couples.

 disclaimer